Kunal-byte11/bugscout-ai/README.md

 2. **Live Upload & Analysis:** Show the end-to-end process—from file upload and processing to real-time vulnerability detection.
 3. **(Optional) Automatic Fix:** Optionally, illustrate how BUGSCOUT can suggest improved code or generate a safer version of a risky function.

-## Conclusion
-BUGSCOUT streamlines the process of code vulnerability detection by integrating a no-code approach with powerful AI-driven analysis.
-This all-in-one solution provides developers and non-technical users with an efficient method to enhance the security of their codebases.